alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/22/01/post.md

 **Difficulty level**: low

-Containerization is an excellent way for applications isolation and Docker is one the most popular tools which allow us to do that.
+Containerization is an excellent way for applications isolation and Docker is one of the most popular tools which allow us to do that.

 In this short post i'm trying to put handy cli shortcuts which i use.
 Some of them almost every day.